-What is the Difference Between Debt Negotiation and Debt Settlement
+What's the Difference Between Debt Negotiation and Debt Settlement?

 Last Updated: June 13, 2017

-Many people are confused by the range of programs which proclaim you can get out of debt.
+Many people are confused by all the programs proclaiming they can help you get out of debt.
 There is debt settlement, debt negotiation, and consumer credit counseling.
-In most people's minds, all these are the same and all they are really concerned about is getting out debt in the quickest and easiest way they can find.
+In most people's minds, all these programs are the same and all they are really concerned about is getting you out of debt the quickest and easiest way they can find.
 But, these methods of erasing debt are not the same.
 We're going to explain the difference between debt negotiation companies and how their operations are different from debt settlement companies.
 By the way, in case you're thinking we are advocating debt settlement firms, this is not the case.
 We are only explaining the difference.

-Many of the nasty practices by these companies are now illegal, per the FTC regulations put into effect in 2010.
+Many of the nasty practices by these companies are now illegal, per the FTC regulations that went into effect in 2010.
 However, we are going to keep posting their old tricks so you can recognize them if you see them in a firm you've hired to settle your debts.
-Notes regarding the new laws will be in blue font.
+(Notes regarding the new laws are highlighted in blue.)

 Setting Up Unsecured Trust Accounts

-Debt negotiation companies will try and set up a "trust account" for you - though they are not a licensed bank entity under the Federal Reserve.
+Debt negotiation companies will try and set up a "trust account" for you even though they are not a licensed bank entity under the Federal Reserve.
 They will also try to collect a monthly fee to maintain this account.
 On top of these fees, they will ask you to put away a certain amount of money towards your debt.
 The idea is to create a savings account until the debt is paid off.
 Unlike consumer credit counseling services, they do not pay your creditors each month.
-Your creditors are not told of your arrangement with the debt negotiation company.
-Illegal per the new laws.
-All monies must be put into an FDIC insured bank account.
+And your creditors are not told of your arrangement with the debt negotiation company.
+Per the new laws, all monies must be put into an FDIC insured bank account.

 Debt Negotiation Companies Don't Consider Your Current Financial State

-There are some credit card companies who are aggressively suing non-paying customers right now, and if they decide to take you on, they will win.
-Being sued by the credit card company is not like being sued by a collection agency, who usually has poor documentation and no case.
+There are some credit card companies that are aggressively suing non-paying customers right now, and if they decide to take you on, they will win.
+Being sued by the credit card company is not like being sued by a collection agency, which usually has poor documentation and no case.

 Interest and Fees Are Not Negotiated

-In addition to putting yourself in danger of being sued, there is no attempt to negotiation interest or fees so they keep piling up on you.
+In addition to putting yourself in danger of being sued, there is no attempt to negotiate interest or fees, so they keep piling up on you.
 It could mean that while you think you are doing the right thing and making payments towards your cards, your debt continues to grow.
-Per the new laws, the firm has to has to disclose the total amount you have to pay per their past history with an individual creditor.
+Per the new laws, the firm has to disclose the total amount you have to pay per their past history with an individual creditor.

 Only Credit Card Debt Qualifies